Parking and Transportation

 Whether you're driving to class or taking public transportation, our three conveniently located campuses are easily accessible.

-As a Montgomery College student, you can take Ride On buses free of charge—24 hours a day, 7 days a week.
-Beginning August 1, 2022 Ride On will be back to collecting fares to ride the bus.
-Students can obtain an ID and current sticker at Public Safety on any campus to ride for no additional fare with the exception of express buses.
+As a Montgomery College student, you can take Ride On buses free of charge—24 hours a day, 7 days a week with an ID sticker valid for the current session.
+Students can obtain an ID and current sticker at Public Safety on any campus to ride the bus for free.

 Parking on Campus